Investment in India

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Merchandise exports increased 8.2% in annual terms in January, on the heels of December’s 0.8% fall.
+Merchandise exports soared 20.6% in annual terms in May, on the heels of April’s 30.7% upturn.